nballener/nballener.github.io/_drafts/diary/2017-06-05-programmers-log.md

 Currently, I am using my primary language, Perl, and my secondary, Python, to generate the puzzles and to output pdfs for upload to my website and Amazon.
 But, what I've found is that it is very clunky and it isn't easy to configure.
-I also trying a Python solution, but I found that even worse.
+I also tried a Python solution, but I found that even worse.

 Anyway, what I learnt in my lunch hour was how to generate a basic 3x3 table, with center text alignment within each cell and move it around in it's own